chef/chef-web-docs/includes_resources/includes_resource_launchd_attributes.rst

 ``hard_resource_limits``
    **Ruby Type:** Hash

    A |ruby hash| of resource limits to be imposed on a job.
-See `HardResourceLimits <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/launchd.plist.5.html>`__.

 ``inetd_compatibility``
    **Ruby Type:** Hash